Texas police agencies get some ICE powers

 ICE ARRESTS 114 IN NEW YORK STING OPERATION

-Rodriguez stressed that the programs shouldn’t disrupt the communities in which they are in place because law enforcement officials will only be deputized for those “brought to jail for criminal activity.”
+Rodriguez stressed that the programs shouldn’t disrupt the communities in which they are in place because law enforcement officials will be deputized only for those “brought to jail for criminal activity.”

 “That’s the beauty of this program.
 It doesn’t involve activity that would disrupt the community,” Rodriguez said.
 “The community can expect fewer criminals persisting on the streets and causing problems.”